tyleha/beneathdata/content/4 - Email Data.md

 <img src='/images/gmail/num_unique.png' width='550px' alt='Number unique emails'/>

 To my surprise, the number of people emailing me has held preeety steady over the last 5 years.
 However, I email a good bit fewer people.
-I wonder if I've filled that gap with texting and Snapchat...
+I wonder if I've filled that gap with texting and Snapchat...but of course, this analysis doesn't include people I've `cc`'d.

 ### Most frequently contacted